ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 3. Modified the implementation to return the custom response without XML wrapping.
 4. Updated the test to reflect the correct expected behavior.

+Implementation:
+1. The fix has been implemented in the MockClaudeClient class:
+   - Updated `generate_response` method to return the response without XML wrapping.
+   - Updated `create` method to ensure consistency with `generate_response`.
+2. These changes should resolve the issue with the `test_mock_claude_client_custom_responses` test.

 Next steps:
-1. Implement the fix in the MockClaudeClient class.
+1. Run the updated test suite to confirm the fix.
-2. Update any other related tests that might be affected by this change.
+2. Review and update any other tests that might be expecting XML-wrapped responses.
-3. Run the test suite again to confirm the fix and check for any new issues.
+3. Analyze the new coverage report to identify areas for further improvement.

 ### Implementation Plan